-Until now Samloader was the only tool capable of downloading Samsung firmware on platforms like Windows, macOS, Linux, and Android.
+Until now, Samloader was the only cross-platform Samsung firmware downloader available for Windows, macOS, Linux, and Android.
 Being a Python-based script, Samloader is difficult to set up and use.
-If you are looking for a cross-platform Samsung firmware download tool with a GUI, Bifrost is the best option.
+If you are looking for a cross-platform Samsung firmware downloading tool with a GUI, Bifrost is the best option.
 It works efficiently on Windows, Linux, macOS, and Android.
-This tutorial will explain the steps to use Bifrost, the best Samsung firmware downloader.
+This tutorial explains the steps to use Bifrost, one of the best Samsung firmware downloaders.

-Bifrost has been developed by Zachary Wander.
-It’s based on Samloader but instead of Python, it uses Kotlin as the programming language.
-The tool has a user-friendly interface.
-It only requires your device’s model number and CSC code to look for the latest firmware update and download it from Samsung FUS.
+Bifrost is based on Samloader, but instead of Python, it uses Kotlin.
+The tool features a user-friendly interface and only requires your device’s model number and CSC code to search for the latest firmware update and download it from Samsung FUS.

-As mentioned earlier, Bifrost is far better than Samloader which works on macOS, Linux, Windows, and Android via a command-line interface.
-Even if you are a Windows user, you’ll find Bifrost easier to use than Frija.
-While Samloader requires a Python library and Frija the .NET framework to function, Bifrost has no such dependencies.
+As mentioned earlier, Bifrost is far better than Samloader, which operates via a command-line interface on macOS, Linux, Windows, and Android.
+Even if you are a Windows user, you will find Bifrost easier to use than Frija.
+While Samloader requires Python libraries and Frija requires the .NET Framework to function, Bifrost has no such dependencies.

-Bifrost is a portable utility that doesn’t need to be installed on your computer.
-It runs out-of-the-box and supports high-speed firmware download.
-Quite interestingly, the tool’s name comes from the Trojan Horse malware family, which is why some antivirus apps might throw false positives while opening Bifrost.
-You can safely ignore the warning.
+Bifrost is a portable utility that runs out of the box and supports high-speed firmware downloads.
+Interestingly, the tool gets its name from the Trojan Horse malware family, which is why some antivirus programs might flag it as a false positive when opening it.
+You can safely ignore such warnings.

-Bifrost is available for all major operating systems including Windows, Linux, macOS, and Android.
-Currently, the latest version of the app is 1.19.4 and you can always update it from More > Updates.
+Bifrost is available for all major operating systems, including Windows, Linux, macOS, and Android.
+The latest version of the app is 1.20.1, and you can always update it from More > Updates.

 Follow our tutorial to download Samsung firmware using Bifrost on Android devices.